Building-Energy-Modeling/Building-Modeling/README.md

 where $\phi_0$ is the baseline prediction and $\phi_j$ is the contribution of feature $j$.
 In building thermal modeling, SHAP values can be used to quantify how outdoor temperature, solar irradiance, occupancy, HVAC power, and historical indoor temperature contribute to the predicted temperature.

-LIME, Local Interpretable Model-agnostic Explanations, explains individual predictions by fitting a simple interpretable model around the local neighborhood of a specific input sample.
+LIME (Local Interpretable Model-agnostic Explanations) explains individual predictions by fitting a simple interpretable model around the local neighborhood of a specific input sample.
 This can help identify why the model predicts a high cooling load or a rapid temperature increase at a particular time.

 For sequence models such as LSTM, GRU, TCN, or Transformer-based models, explainability can also be performed along the temporal dimension.
 Temporal attribution methods estimate which past time steps have the greatest influence on the current prediction.
 For example, if the model predicts the indoor temperature at 5:00 p.m., temporal attribution can show whether the prediction is mainly influenced by recent HVAC operation, outdoor temperature several hours earlier, or accumulated solar gains during the afternoon.